abiezerm/asteroids_python/README.md

 # asteroids_python
-asteroids game with python and OOP, all credits to realpython turoial
+asteroids game with python and OOP, all credits to realpython tutorial

 ## How to run